How to Safely Remove a Dynamic Shiny Module

 This behavior may cause your application to slow down significantly within just a few minutes of use.

-The fastest solution to this problem is a workaround which requires the developer to create new modules with unique identifiers.
+The fastest solution to this problem is a workaround that requires the developer to create new modules with unique identifiers.
 This way, each new module creates a unique observer and the previous observers are not triggered anymore.

 The proper solution, not as commonly known, is offered directly by the Shiny package and does not require any hacky workarounds.
 We begin by assigning the observer to the selected variable: